rybosome/doodal/README.md

 If trying to imagine that nest of spaghetti-code, pseudo-namespaced function calls, cruft, bloat, `array_key_exists` and what-have-you makes your head hurt, consider this a salve - it'll significantly reduce the pain of managing a web application where your data and your content overlap, since you no longer have to play the weird, dancey-mergey game whenever you're trying to get parity between the two.
-It also has the benefit of being comprehensible to non-Drupal devs.

 ## Anything else I should know?